pedrosans/procris/README.md

 ### Customization

+#### Mappings

+A custom mappigns module can be provided by placing its definition in `~/.config/poco/mappings.py`.
+In the case of a custom module, it will be loaded instead of the default one.
+The default one at [poco/mappings.py](poco/mappings.py) is meant to be a starting point.

+#### Interface

-Configuration file is located at `$HOME/.config/poco/poco.cfg` and enables:
+Configuration file is located at `~/.config/poco/poco.cfg` and enables:

 Section `[interface]` | Customization options
 -|-